omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/recurring-requests/index.rst

 Note that if you should select a day that is not a weekday as the first send out, the first weekday is still used automatically.

+The option "Never" can be useful if there's a recurring request you want to keep but it shouldn't be active at the moment.
+You can see it as a pause option.

 3. Save the settings.

 When the recurrence settings has been done, you can now see that the information about recurrence has been changed according to your settings.